-Criteria JORC Code explanation Commentary at 60 degrees to the east.
-This will vary from hole to hole.
+Criteria JORC Code explanation Commentary hole.
 Sample security The measures taken to ensure sample security.
 Samples are being secured in green plastic bags and are being transported to the ALS laboratory in Orange, NSW via a courier service or with Company personnel/contractors.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 A review and assessment of the laboratory procedures was under taken by Company personnel in late 2014 resulting in some changes to their sample pulverising procedure.